-West Texas A&M University, a Member of The Texas A&M University System, is accredited by the Southern Association of Colleges and Schools to award bachelors, masters, and doctoral degrees.
+West Texas A&M University (WTAMU), a Member of The Texas A&M University System, is accredited by the Southern Association of Colleges and Schools to award bachelors, masters, and doctoral degrees.
 Additionally, the University offers programs accredited by the Texas Education Agency, the State Board for Educator Certification, the American Speech-Language-Hearing Association, the National Association of Schools of Music, the Commission on Collegiate Nursing Education, the Commission on Accreditation of Athletic Training Programs, the Mechanical Engineering Program - Engineering Accreditation Commission, the Council on Social Work Education and the Association of Collegiate Business Schools and Programs.
-The University also holds membership in the American Association of Colleges for Teacher Education, the Conference of Southern Graduate Schools, the Association of Texas Graduate Schools, and the National Collegiate Athletic Association.
+The University also holds membership in the American Association of Colleges for Teacher Education, the American Council on Education, the American Association of State Colleges and Universities, the Conference of Southern Graduate Schools, the Association of Texas Graduate Schools, and the National Collegiate Athletic Association.